ELITE FITNESS

 8/3/2022

-One of my fondest memories was spending Christmas with two friends in Sarasota, Florida.
+One of my fondest memories was spending Christmas in Sarasota, Florida.

 (And a bit more enjoyable than being in Iowa during that time of year)